-The purpose of the Blood Alcohol Procedures Manual is to describe procedures for the analysis of ethanol in biological fluids or other liquid matrices using headspace gas chromatography with dual capillary columns and flame ionization detectors.
+The purpose of the Blood Alcohol Procedures Manual is to describe procedures for the analysis of ethanol in whole blood using headspace gas chromatography with dual capillary columns and flame ionization detectors.
 One column is used for quantification, while the other is used for confirmation.